Elemino/depolitik/README.md

 # Earo #

-Reinventing the the diy forum using Ruby on the front-end exclusivaly with Opal.rb
+Reinventing the DIY forum using Ruby on the front-end exclusivaly with Opal.rb